SyncfusionExamples/how-to-create-a-custom-column-from-existing-column-in-wpf-and-uwp-datagrid/README.md

-# How to create a custom column from existing column in wpf and uwp datagrid
+# How to Create a Custom Column from Existing Column in WPF / UWP DataGrid?

-This repositories contains the samples to create custom column from existing columnm in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) and [UWP DataGrid](https://www.syncfusion.com/uwp-ui-controls/datagrid).
+This repositories contains the samples to create custom column from existing columnm in [WPF DataGrid](https://www.syncfusion.com/wpf-controls/datagrid) and [UWP DataGrid](https://www.syncfusion.com/uwp-ui-controls/datagrid) (SfDataGrid).

-You can create your own column by overriding the [predefined column types](https://help.syncfusion.com/wpf/datagrid/column-types#_Overriding_existing_cell) in `SfDataGrid`.
-For example, the `GridDateTimeColumn` loads the DateTime value by default.
+You can create your own column by overriding the [predefined column types](https://help.syncfusion.com/wpf/datagrid/column-types#_Overriding_existing_cell) in DataGrid.
+For example, the **GridDateTimeColumn** loads the DateTime value by default.
 If you want to display `DateTimeOffset` value, you can create a new column by overriding the `GridDateTimeColumn` class.

 In the below code snippet, converter created to format the `DateTimeOffSet` value to DateTime by defining `ValueBinding` (edit) and `DisplayBinding` (non-edit).